ColinDabritz/rails_lab_coat/README.md

 * vagrant - command not found
   * did you restart your terminal (command line) after installing?
   * did you install vagrant as a prerequisite?
-* (vagrant without VirtualBox - todo: what error does this give?)
+* (vagrant without VirtualBox - What error does this give?)
   * did you install VirtualBox as a prerequisite?
 * My machine is really slow even when I'm not using rails
   * the virtual machine consumes resoruces as long as it is on.
 After using the machine try: vagrant suspend